awqx/awqx.github.io/index.md

 I am currently in the process of reorganizing a lot of my publicly available content.
 I used to host my CV on Substack, for example, but I am moving away from the platform to put all blogging/newsletter work on Buttondown.
 I am also in the process of switching my GitHub domain name, which I will likely postpone due to providing my old URL to PhD applications.

 The site uses the Jekyll theme [modernist](https://github.com/orderedlist/modernist) by orderedlist.
+I like the font "Clear Sans".

 ### Links